KevinStrange1/Solo-Project/README.md

 node index.js
 ```

-The frontend server will run on port 3000 and the backend server on port 3001.

 ## Usage

-Visit http://localhost:3000 in your browser to use the application.
+Visit https://groove-guru.vercel.app/ in your browser to use the application.
 Enter your name, select your current mood and activity, and get a list of Spotify playlists based on your choices.